pravatbhusal/data-analysis-notes/README.md

-# machine-learning-references
+# Data Science References
-A repository containing my notes on machine learning algorithms and complexity.
+A separate repository from my archives that contains all my data science studies and references.
+By keeping the two separate, I could focus on an extremely specialized field within this repository.